SaviKhadse/Salesforce-TestNG-Automation/README.md

-This is Salesfore application automation project Created Test cases on excel
+This is Salesfore application automation project.
+Created Test cases on excel.
 Using TestNg framework automated the test cases.